cocomr/cocobook/README.md

-# My Awesome Book
+# CoCoMR Documentation Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document provides examples and documentation for CoCo practitioners following a by example approach.

+The original document is here: [http://coco.readthedocs.io/en/latest/](http://coco.readthedocs.io/en/latest/)